Wes Montgomery: Legacy

+Montgomery released more than 20 albums in less than 10 years as a frontman or co-headliner.
+After his death, additional original recordings were also discovered in archives and are today considered "treasures" by fans.
+He is credited as the writer of over 60 original compositions which have come to be regarded by many as "standards."
 Jazz guitarist Bobby Broom said that on A Dynamic New Sound in 1959, Montgomery "introduced a brand new approach to playing the guitar...
 The octave technique... and his chord melody and chord soloing playing still is today unmatched".
 Broom modeled his guitar-organ trio after Montgomery's.

 Tributes

 Stevie Wonder wrote two tributes to Montgomery: "Bye Bye World", which appeared on his 1968 album Eivets Rednow, and "We All Remember Wes", which George Benson recorded for his 1978 live album Weekend in L.A.
 In 1982, Bob James and Earl Klugh collaborated on a duet album and recorded the song "Wes" as a tribute to Montgomery on the album Two of a Kind.
 Guitarist Emily Remler released a tribute album to Montgomery in 1988, titled East to Wes.
 Pat Martino released Remember: A Tribute to Wes Montgomery in 2006.
 Eric Johnson paid tribute to Montgomery on his 1990 album Ah Via Musicom in a song titled "East Wes".
 Guitarist David Becker paid tribute to Montgomery on the 1991 album In Motion with the song "Westward Ho".
 Lee Ritenour recorded a tribute album in 1993, Wes Bound, that contained Montgomery covers and some originals by Ritenour.
 While the production and arrangements are typical for the time, he performed the entire album in Montgomery's style on a Gibson L-5 model.
 Guitarist Joe Diorio released a tribute album in 1998, I Remember You: A Tribute to Wes Montgomery.